elenitaex5/easbuildtest/README.md

 If you need to test Deep Links fastest way is using [QR GENERATOR TOOL](https://www.qr-code-generator.com/).

+To make them work in Expo, Expo dev client has to be running.
+Otherwise, the app will be opened, but no loaded, and a modal inlcuding deep-link will be shown.

 ## Troubleshoot

 ### Testing in web: